Find out how

 A mobility plan also promotes more environmentally-friendly transport.
 This approach reduces our carbon emissions, improves the health of our employees and develops new virtuous habits.
 It is an investment!

-E-mails, kDrive, data centers... all our services are driven by renewable energy.
+Emails, kDrive, data centers, etc. All our services are powered by local renewable energy

-In 2020 alone, we would have consumed 28% more electricity without our energy performance interventions.
-This is the equivalent of 301 Swiss households.
+In 2021 alone, we would have consumed 31% more electricity without our energy performance measures.
+That is the equivalent of 300 Swiss households.

 Our PUE figures are among the best in the world.

-To achieve such a low energy efficiency indicator (PUE < 1.1 compared to a European average of 1.46), we only cool our data centers with filtered outside air and constantly adjust the ventilation according to real needs.
+To achieve such a low energy efficiency indicator (PUE of 1,09 compared to a European average of 1,8), we only cool our data centers with filtered outside air and constantly adjust the ventilation according to real needs.

-On average, our infrastructures consume 8.7 W for 100 W dedicated to operating our servers.
+On average, our infrastructures consume 9 W for 100 W dedicated to the operations of our servers.

 In 2019, our optimisation efforts once again enabled us to reduce our electricity consumption by 14.7%, and we won't stop there.